MOVEMENT

 for failure to give effect to Government Policy

-The Court's decision agreed with position adopted by NZTA and Ministry of Transport that the GPS is only a “guide", "phrased in high-level and aspirational language” which is not needed to be given effect to.
+The hearing was held October 3 - 5, 2022 in the Wellington High Court (see key documents below).
+The subsequent High Court decision on 1 March 2023 agreed with position adopted by NZTA and Minister of Transport that the GPS is only a “guide", "phrased in high-level and aspirational language” which is not needed to be given effect to.

 On 2 February, 2022 NZTA's Statement of Defence was filed, along with their initial disclosure.